-Lower blood sugars may be good for the brainOctober 23rd, 2013 in Neuroscience /
+Lower blood sugars may be good for the brainOctober 23, 2013 in Medicine & Health / Neuroscience

 Even for people who don't have diabetes or high blood sugar, those with higher blood sugar levels are more likely to have memory problems, according to a new study published in the October 23, 2013, online issue of Neurology, the medical journal of the American Academy of Neurology.